Backpage Prostitution Stings in Polk County

-The detective will then ask the suspect to travel to the undercover location in Davenport, FL, and met with the undercover detective.
-Once inside the residence, the detective will ask the subject to engage in a sexual act in exchange for a certain amount of money.
+The detective would then ask the suspect to travel to the undercover location in Davenport, FL, and meet with the undercover detective.
+Once inside the residence, the detective would ask the subject to engage in a sexual act in exchange for a certain amount of money.

-The detective will then pay the money to the suspect or accept the money from the suspect.
-At that point, the other officers will rush in to make the arrest during a "take down."
+The detective would then pay the money to the suspect or accept the money from the suspect.
+At that point, the other officers would rush in to make the arrest during a “takedown.”

-After the arrest, the officers are trained to read Miranda rights from a Miranda card during a recorded interview after the arrest.
-Then the officers will interrogate the suspect in an attempt to get a full or partial confession.
+After the arrest, the officers were trained to read Miranda rights from a Miranda card during a recorded interview after the arrest.
+Then the officers would interrogate the suspect in an attempt to get a full or partial confession.

 When fighting these cases, the Polk County criminal defense attorney is entitled to all of the discovery including any communications between the person accused and the officer involved in the sting, all of the “dating” section backpage.com advertisements, video and audio of the conversation for sexual services, and all pre-Miranda and post-Miranda statements.

-A bipartisan Senate Investigations Subcommittee report led Backpage earlier in 2017, to put up a red banner headline over its adult listings with the word “CENSORED” and release a statement that it had removed the section “as the direct result of unconstitutional government censorship.”
+In early 2017, a bipartisan Senate Investigations Subcommittee report caused Backpage to add a red banner headline over its adult listings with the word “CENSORED” and release a statement that it had removed the section “as the direct result of unconstitutional government censorship.”

-If you look on the "Terms’ published on the Backpage Website, users must refrain from posting “adult content or explicit adult material unless” it is in the adult category, permitted under federal, state and local law and the one doing the posting is over 18 years of age.
+The “Terms’ published on the Backpage Website provided that the user must refrain from posting “adult content or explicit adult material unless” it is in the adult category, permitted under federal, state and local law and the one doing the posting is over 18 years of age.

 Backpage’s terms also forbid posting any solicitation directly or in coded fashion for any illegal service exchanging sexual favors for money and posting any material on the Site that exploits minors in any way.

-The categories on the Backpage website’s adult dating section include:
+The categories on the Backpage website’s adult dating section included:

-The “posting rules” for the dating section on Backpage require an acknowledgment of the following:
+The “posting rules” for the dating section on Backpage required an acknowledgment of the following:

 You agree to the following when posting in this category:

-The disclaimer for the “dating sections” on the Backpage[dot]com website currently provides the following disclaimer:
+The disclaimer for the “dating sections” on the Backpage[dot]com website contained the following disclaimer: